 When it comes to natural parasite cleanses, it appears more research is needed to support whether they’re effective.

-One study suggests that probiotic therapy may help control a parasite infection in progress, though more thorough research is needed.
+suggests that probiotic therapy may help control a parasite infection in progress, though more thorough research is needed.

-Another study indicates that little is known about the effects of natural compounds on parasite infections.
+indicates that little is known about the effects of natural compounds on parasite infections.
 Authors suggest that natural medicines may be effective.
 However, not enough is known regarding side effects or whether the remedies might encourage resistant strains of parasites.

 Despite a lack of research, the dietary recommendations that make up a parasite cleanse are generally good rules to follow to complement any treatments your doctor prescribes.